Honza-R/PM6-ML_ASE_calculator/README.md

 Testing
 -------

-Prior to running the tests, an environment variable `PM6ML_MODEL` must be set, pointing to the model checkpoint file for the PM6-ML correction.
-Then the tests can be then run with:
+Before running the tests, set the environment variable `PM6ML_MODEL` to point to the PM6-ML correction model checkpoint file.
+Then, run the tests with:

 ```
 pytest